 Energie AG Oberösterreich sees the change in the energy markets as an opportunity and is countering the various challenges with the "PowerStrategy 2020".
 While the Group is making itself fit for the future with consistent cost-reducing and efficiency-increasing measures, strategic success factors are being secured and new ones created through sustained customer orientation.

 FUTURE-ORIENTED STRATEGIC POSITIONING

-Organisational & operational Putting the customer first excellence - Seeing through the eyes - Faster, better & more efficient of the customer Reliable and affordable energy Consistent orientation towards the needs and requirements of existing supply in our markets and prospective customers Sustainable organisational · Innovation and product structures development Seizing growth opportunities in development areas actively, shaping, the future
+Putting the customer first

+- Seeing through the eyes of the customer -

+- Consistent orientation towards the needs and requirements of existing and prospective customers

+- Innovation and product development